 (iii) The nominated quantity for Delivery or Reception at an Entry Point/Reverse Flow Entry Point, or Exit Point/Reverse Flow Exit Point, respectively, exceeds the Total Transmission Capacity for Delivery or Reception that the Transmission User has reserved within the framework of Approved Applications for Firm or Interruptible Services

-iv) The nominated quantity for Delivery or Reception at an Entry Point or Reverse Flow Exit Point through the Conditional Transmission Capacity for Delivery, Recption, exceeds the Total Conditional Transmission Capacity for Delivery, Reception that the Transmission User has booked, correspondingly, within the framework of Approved Applications for Firm Services. v) The nominated Quantity of Delivery or Reception in each Pair of Coupled Points exceeds the Total Coupled Transmission Capacity for Delivery or the Total Coupled Capacity Reception respectively. which the Transmission User has booked in the framework of Approved Applications of Firm Services for the said Pair.(vi)The Nomination is submitted by an unauthorised representative of the Transmission User
+iv) The nominated quantity for Delivery or Reception at an Entry Point or Reverse Flow Exit Point through the Conditional Transmission Capacity for Delivery, Reception, exceeds the Total Conditional Transmission Capacity for Delivery, Reception that the Transmission User has booked, correspondingly, within the framework of Approved Applications for Firm Services. v) The nominated Quantity of Delivery or Reception in each Pair of Coupled Points exceeds the Total Coupled Transmission Capacity for Delivery or the Total Coupled Capacity Reception respectively. which the Transmission User has booked in the framework of Approved Applications of Firm Services for the said Pair.(vi)The Nomination is submitted by an unauthorised representative of the Transmission User

 (vii) The details submitted in the Daily Nomination/Renomination are incomplete or incorrect.